nat-lang/natc/readme.md

 The primary public outlet for nat is its [npm package](https://www.npmjs.com/package/@nat-lang/nat), which bundles the webassembly and typescript client.
 To publish changes to nat, you should open a pull request into the `main` branch.
 Minimally, the PR must

 1. include an integration test, if applicable;
-2. pass the test suite, which is automated via the github action at [.github/workflows/ci.yml](.github/workflows/ci.yml);
+2. pass the test suite, which is automated via the github action at [.github/workflows/ci.yml](.github/workflows/ci.yml); and
 3. increment the semver version in the [package.json](wasm/package.json).

 If steps (1) - (3) are successfull, the PR can merge to `main`.
 To publish the changes, open a new PR from `main` into the `release` branch.
 Merging into `release` will initiate an automated publication.